zbray/train-scheduler/README.md

 Used firebase to store inputs form a form and display them back to the user.

+### Lessons Learned

+I learned that even though an npm package like Moment.js could translate time taken from the user and display it in a 24-hour format, the current limits on `<input type="time"` are such that input validation that would require a 24-hour input don't exist yet.

 ### Tools Utilized

 HTML, CSS, Javascript, Firebase, Moment.js